rightpeach/jk/README.md

 ### Model composition

-The model contains 4 main parts, which are datasets, pinn_solver, train or predict code, dataload module.
+The model contains 4 main parts which are datasets, pinn_solver, train or predict code, and dataload module.

 ### Run model